junglok/tem-docs/docs/apps/relion.md

 # Relion

-RELION (for REgularised LIkelihood OptimisatioN, pronounce rely-on) is a stand-alone computer program that employs an empirical Bayesian approach to refinement of (multiple) 3D reconstructions or 2D class averages in electron cryo-microscopy (cryo-EM).
+RELION (for REgularised LIkelihood OptimisatioN, pronounced "rely-on") is a stand-alone program that uses an empirical Bayesian approach to refine 3D reconstructions or 2D class averages in electron cryo-microscopy (cryo-EM).

 ## Executing relion